acm-uiuc/til/_til/tmux/tmux-in-your-tmux.md

+---
-# tmux in your tmux
+title: tmux in your tmux
+category: tmux
+---

 If you are running tmux locally and you shell into another machine to access tmux remotely, you will suddenly find yourself in tmux inception.